Makram Ebeid

-Makram Ebeid Pasha (مكرم عبيد باشا; 25 October 1889 – 5 June 1961) was an Egyptian Coptic politician.
+Makram Ebeid Pasha (مكرم عبيد باشا; 25 October 1889 – 5 June 1961) was an Egyptian politician.
 Ebeid was the Wafd Party secretary-general between 1936 and 1942.
 He was also the Minister of Finance 1930, 1936–1937, 1942.
 Ebeid helped establish the Wafd Party in Egypt, and he believed in liberal politics.
 He was involved in the 1919 revolution with his friend Saad Zaghloul and was one of the people who were exiled as a punishment, but he eventually returned to Egypt with some of the noblemen of that time.

 Family history and early life

-Ebeid came from a prestigious well-known family in Qina, Upper Egypt.
+Ebeid came from a prestigious well-known Coptic Christian family in Qina, Upper Egypt.
 His father was involved in construction work of the railway from Nag Hammadi to Luxor, the completion of which led to being granted the title of bey from the khedive.
 The family was involved with politics even when Napoleon tried to conquer Egypt, and they were among those who welcomed Napoleon and became his allies.
 They were continuously praised among the Egyptian people because of their absolute devotion to the country.
 Though among the wealthiest families of Egypt, they were known to balance both the humble life of the commoners and their noble life with their personal relations to the King.

 Makram Ebeid was born William Makram Ebeid, one of seven children.
 His first name, "William", was later dropped due political concerns with the British protectorate in Egypt.
 He was noted as one of the brightest of the family, and his education took place at American College in Asyut.
-Later, Ebeid studied law at The University of Oxford from 1905–1908, one of the youngest ever to be admitted in the college.
+Later, Ebeid studied law at The University of Oxford from 1905 to 1908, one of the youngest ever to be admitted in the college.
 After graduating, Ebeid moved to France for two years to study Egyptology, and eventually, returned to Egypt.